justin8ty/born2beroot/BONUS.md

 # WordPress Server (LLMP Stack)

-We will locally host a WordPress server.
+We will host a local WordPress server using LLMP stack.

 ![alt text](assets/localhost.png)